websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

 1. Select *Configuration* to display the Configuration dialog.

-    Under the  the *Asset Selection* section, select how you want to filter through your assets.
-For a description of these options, see [Asset Collection Options](#asset-selection-options).
+    Under the  the *Asset Selection* section, select how you want to filter through your Assets.
+For a description of these options, see [Asset Selection Options](#asset-selection-options).

     ![The configuration window has different Asset Selection options under the Setup tab.](selecting-assets-in-the-asset-publisher-widget/images/02.png)

-1. Optionally click on the *Create a collection from this configuration* link to save the configuration as a new [Collection]((../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md)).
-This option is available for the [Dynamic](#dynamic) and [Manual](#manual) [Asset selection options](#asset-selection-options).
+1. Optionally, click on the *Create a collection from this configuration* link to save the configuration as a new [Collection]((../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md)).
+This option is available for the [Dynamic](#dynamic) and [Manual](#manual) Asset selection options.

-1. Once you've selected your assets and configured the widget, click *Save*.
+1. Once you've selected your Assets and configured the widget, click *Save*.

 ## Asset Selection Options